Tinder Dating Scams: How to Avoid Tinder Users Already in a Relationship

 - He refuses to disclose personal information.

 If your Tinder match is married or a scammer, end the relationship immediately to prevent further harm.
 Report the incident to Tinder directly.
 If the relationship involves fraud or identity theft, report it to local law enforcement as well as the FBI and the Federal Trade Commission (FTC).
-The FTC also published steps to recover from identity theft and other online crimes.
+The FTC has an entire site dedicated to helping individuals recover from identity theft.

 Protect Your Heart and Stay Safe